Abegondo

-Abegondo is a municipality of Spain in the Province of A Coruña, in the autonomous community of Galicia.
-It has an area of 83.72 km² (32.32 mi²), a population of 5,732 (2004 estimate) and a population density of 68.47 people/km² (177.35 people/mi²).
+Abegondo is a municipality in the province of A Coruña, in the autonomous community of Galicia, Spain.
+It has an area of 83.72 km² (32.32 mi²), a population of 5,578 (2024 estimate) and a population density of 66.56 people/km² (177.35 people/mi²).
 It is part of the semi-coast region between the municipality of Cambre and the historic town of Betanzos.

+Geography

+Abegondo is located 23 km southeastward of the provincial capital.
+The municipality consists of 19 parishes of which San Marcos, a place in Abegondo parish, is the capital.

+Hydrography

+Abegondo is delimited by the rivers Mero and Barcés, and the Gobia runs through it.
+It has two dams: Cecebre and Beche, the former is shared by the municipalities of Betanzos, Carral & Cambre.